Megalithic Symphony: Lyrical content

-Some Sort of Creature
+"Some Sort of Creature"

-In a live Facebook Q&A session, Aaron described “Some Sort of Creature” as something he truly experienced.
-“What you hear on that track, a sort of segue track, is really what actually happened!
+In a live Facebook Q&A session, Bruno described "Some Sort of Creature" as something he truly experienced.
+"What you hear on that track, a sort of segue track, is really what actually happened!
 And that's really all I can describe; it's me speaking to myself, because I didn’t want to forget this thing I saw.
 And it's all right there in the song."

+Reception

+Megalithic Symphony received critical acclaim.
+The album was praised in a 2011 review for Bruno's ability to combine electronic and organic songwriting with soulful, rough and melodic vocals.
+A reviewer for Louder Sound praised the eclectic sound and described the 14-minute Knights of Shame as sounding like Muse if they gave a toss about playlists.

+However, a reviewer on Sputnik Music called it "hit-or-miss" and noted that the album "has a ton of ideas, but doesn't know what to do with them."

 Personnel

 Sourced from the original album liner notes.